US economy adds 253,000 jobs in sign of labour market strength

 Powell stressed on Wednesday that it would still take some time to bring inflation down towards the Fed’s 2 per cent target, but investors have been betting that the central bank will quickly pivot to cutting rates, with the first coming as soon as July.

-“The labour market is still resilient — wage growth is coming down, but you could make the argument it’s not fast enough . . .
+“The labour market is still resilient — wage growth is coming down, but you might make the argument it’s not fast enough . . .
 It’s still a low probability, but I don’t think you can write it off and say further hikes are completely off the table,” Janasiewicz said.

 Investors will scrutinise the publication of more economic reports next week to determine whether the Fed will follow through with a pause.

-“They would be very foolish to push rates any higher,” said David Kelly, chief global strategist at JPMorgan, citing his concerns about a worsening of the banking turmoil.
+“They would be very foolish to push rates any higher,” said David Kelly, chief global strategist at JPMorgan, citing his concerns regarding a worsening of the banking turmoil.
 “I think they’ve been foolish to push them as high as they’ve done.”

 The Fed’s quarterly survey of senior loan officers due on Monday will provide insight into how the collapse of several regional banks has affected willingness to lend elsewhere, while Wednesday’s consumer prices report will signal whether the Fed’s efforts to tame inflation are bearing fruit.